Updated: a day ago

 9. Cover with a damp towel and let the dough rest for 15 minutes.

 10. Form the bagels.
 I find the poke method is simplest.
 Using your pointer finger, poke a hole into the center of each ball.
 Then pick up the dough and curve your fingers around the hole, stretching it evenly.
 Stretch until the hole is almost two inches wide, then place back down on the baking sheet.
 The hole will contract as the bagels rest.
-See video above for a visual example of this process. *Pro tip: If the dough sticks to the parchment paper or baking mat, wet your fingertips to more easily lift it off the paper.
+See video above for a visual example of this process. *Pro tip: If the dough sticks to the parchment paper or baking mat, wet your fingertips for easier handling.

 11. Cover formed bagels with a damp towel and let rest for an hour.
 After 30 minutes, test a bagel to see if it floats in a bowl of cold water.
 If it does, it's ready.
 If not, continue to let the bagels rest, covered for 25-minute intervals until one passes the float test.
 Once a bagel floats, you're ready to move onto the next step. *Do not skip this step.
 Depending on your starter, room temperature, and other factors it may take up to 2 hours for your bagels to float.
 Do not proceed until they do.